david-christiansen/todo-list/README.md

 This tool is intended for use with cooperating languages, especially statically typed languages and proof assistants.
 It is inspired by the hole list in the [Agda](http://wiki.portal.chalmers.se/agda/pmwiki.php) mode for Emacs as well as the ability of users to add interactive commands to Lean's interactions.

 If you're interested in adding holes to your own language, then this tool is worth a try.
 To use it, run `rack pkg install -n todo-list` in the directory where it is checked out.
-Then, in DrRacket, open `demo.rkt` for a very simple hole macro and two editing commands.
+Then, in DrRacket, open `demo.rkt` for a demonstration of editing commands and incomplete programs.

 I'm interested in feedback from authors of languages with holes on what kinds of customization will make this tool more useful.